kscalelabs/evla/README.md

  --data_root_dir DATA_ROOT_DIR \
  --run_root_dir RUN_ROOT_DIR
 ```
-The full-scale training can be run with the 'evla' config.
+The full-scale training can be run with the 'evla' config from `prismatic/conf/vla.py`.

 ## TODO